-One of the biggest challenges that we are facing in the right here and now is how do we create a mass movement for change in this era of catastrophic environmental destruction?
+One of the biggest challenges that we are facing in the here and now is, how do we create a mass movement for change in this era of catastrophic environmental destruction?
+How do we create a united front that has the potential to connect every group in a way that enables the work that we are doing at the micro level to feed into a much needed shift in paradigm at the macro level?

-In summary, the principles of the Holistic Activism Movement of Movements are:
+In summary, the principles that we propose for a Holistic Activism based Movement of Movements are:

 1) Tell the truth